 The cross-Canada appellate cases in this collection have been arranged by key Charter sections for ease of use (see Archives).

 Listed below are the most recent cases, according to appellate court.
-These cases continuously being updated.
+These cases are continuously being updated.

 To access the cases organized by Charter section for each year, click on the archive links on the right-hand side.